River Teviot: Catchment and hydrometry

+Following this series of events, a major flood protection scheme for Hawick was developed, incorporating flood walls, embankments and other measures along the River Teviot and its tributaries.

 Economy

 The river is used by the Borders Whisky Distillery at Hawick for cooling water and processed water.
 Historically, the river had many mills along its length, and the site of one in Hawick, at Cobel Cauld, is to be used with a reverse Archimedes Screw to generate hydroelectricity.
 The plan was approved in 2019, with an expected completion date of 2021.
 The plant is hoped to generate 300 megawatt hours per year; enough to power 100 homes.

 Ecology

 The river was designated as a site of special scientific interest in 2001.
 The designation applies to the full length of the river and other tributaries of the River Tweed.
 The Teviot is noted for its wildlife, including salmon, otters, lamprey and forget-me-nots.
 The river is an important site for breeding grounds of the Atlantic salmon.

 Tributaries

 The principal tributaries of the Teviot are the Allan Water which enters its right bank at Newmill, the Borthwick Water which enters its left bank between Branxholme and Hawick, the Slitrig Water which enters via the right bank in Hawick itself, the Ale Water entering via the left bank at Ancrum, the Jed Water on the right bank just downstream and the Kale Water which enters on the right bank between Crailing and Roxburgh.